 Is Airbnb Stock a Good Investment?

-Airbnb has a dominance over the other competitors which makes its IPO a potential profitable investment.
+Airbnb’s dominance in the market makes its IPO a potentially profitable investment.

 However, some people believe that investing in Airbnb IPO may not be wise, with some suggesting that the company went public to compensate for the impact of COVID-19.